Azure/aad-pod-identity/website/content/en/docs/Best Practices/_index.md

 ...
 ```

+Note: if you do not specify which managed identity to use (e.g. `az login -i`) then one of the managed identities matching the `aadpodidbinding` selector will be selected at random.
+To make sure the right managed identity is used for a particular workload, make sure you specify the managed identity's `clientId`  (e.g. `az login -i -u <CLIENT ID>`) or `resourceID` (e.g `az login -i -u <RESOURCE ID>`) when authenticating.

 ## Pods using unauthorized AzureIdentities

 By default, aad-pod-identity matches pods with `AzureIdentities` across all namespaces.
 That means that a malicious pod could assign itself an unauthorized pod identity label and acquire a token with that particular `AzureIdentity`.
 This scenario can be mitigated by performing the following: